testflows/TestFlows-WebSite/source/handbook/index.md

 ```

 > **{% attention %}** If the test `pattern` is not absolute then it is
-> anchored to the test where [xflags] are being specified.
+> anchored to the test where [xflags] is being specified.

 ## XFlags